- UCAS Code: GF13

 This class will introduce you to vectors and matrices.

 This class will introduce basic ideas and techniques of statistics.

-We'll provide you with an understanding of motion of simple mechanical systems, gravitation and simple harmonic motion.
+This module will provide you with an understanding of motion of simple mechanical systems, gravitation and simple harmonic motion.
 You'll also learn about the fundamentals of wave propagation and the superposition of waves as well simple optical phenomena such as diffraction.

-Quantum Physics & Electromagnetism
+Quantum Physics & Electromagnetism (20 credits)

-Linear Algebra & Differential Equations
+Linear Algebra & Differential Equations (20 credits)

 This class will introduce you to the basic ideas of linear algebra, such as matrices and determinants, vector spaces, bases, eigenvalues and eigenvectors.
 You'll study various standard methods for solving ordinary differential equations and understand their relevance.

 Advanced Calculus (20 credits)